msftcangoblowm/pytest-logging-strict/README.rst

 ASK FOR ABUSE

 - Throw shade, negativity, and FUD at everything and anything.
 Do it!
-  Will publically shame you into put your money where your mouth is.
+  Will publicly shame you into put your money where your mouth is.

 - pointless rambling and noise that leads no where.
-Will play spot the pattern and respond with unpleasent truths, or worse, offensive memes
+Will play spot the pattern and respond with unpleasant truths, or worse, offensive memes

 - Threaten to be useful or hold higher standing. e.g. recruiters or NPOs/NGOs